astrohart/MFR/MFR.Events/README.md

-This is typically the fully-qualified pathname of a file or folder;
+This typically the fully-qualified pathname of a file or folder;
-however, if we are doing the [ReplaceTextInFiles](#T-MFR-Operations-Constants-OperationType-ReplaceTextInFiles 'MFR.Operations.Constants.OperationType.ReplaceTextInFiles') operation, then this is the text of the current file before find-and-replace has been done. |
+however, if we are doing the [ReplaceTextInFiles](#T-MFR-Operations-Constants-OperationType-ReplaceTextInFiles 'MFR.Operations.Constants.OperationType.ReplaceTextInFiles') operation, then this the text of the current file before find-and-replace has been done. |
 | findWhat | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | (Required.)
 String containing the textual criteria for the match. |
 | replaceWith | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | (Required.)
 String containing the data that any occurrences of